-Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for
+Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.

 Visual Arts involves students in artmaking, art criticism and art history.
 Students develop their own artworks, culminating in a 'body of work' in the HSC course.
 Students critically and historically investigate artworks, critics, historians and artists from Australia as well as those from other cultures, traditions and times.